sadeeqilu/front-end-dev-guide/README.md

 The default root directory files are:

 * `index.php` : This file will contain the logic for the service using php.
-Mustache pages are being called to render through this file, language selections will be through this file as well.
+Mustache pages (the ) are being called to render through this file, language selections will be through this file as well.
 * `.gitignore` : The files/folders to be ignored will be listed here, vendor and log folders, and composer.lock file.
 * `.htaccess` : All the restrictions and checks for apache should be in this file, ensure that all `.php` files are changed to the filename withouth the `.php`, all non-existing pages are rerouted to the home page.
 * `composer.json` : Ensure that `abcvyz/yamlx`, `abcvyz/config`, `abcvyz/logger`, `guzzlehttp/guzzle`, `kint-php/kint` and `mustache/mustache` dependencies should be in this file to be installed using composer.